errordeveloper/community/contributors/design-proposals/cluster-lifecycle/draft-20171124-improved-local-cluster-ux.md

 Minikube currently has some support for all of these options, however it's not always clear to the user which options to pick and how well each will work.
 At present, minikube supports multiple options for each platform, and level of support varies.
-It's incredibly difficult for minikube developers to test each of the options and setting CI is not feasible at present.
+It's incredibly difficult for minikube developers to test each of the options and setting up CI is not feasible at present.

 It's one of the goals of this proposal to pick best-known hypervisor solution for each platform and make it work best for the minikube users.